ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 The maximum bandwidth of a volume is the highest potential bandwidth that can be allocated to the volume when it is attached to an instance.
 In cases where the total maximum bandwidth of attached volumes exceeds the amount that is available on the instance, the bandwidth for each volume attachment is set proportionally.
 The bandwidth is allocated based on the corresponding volume's maximum bandwidth.

-For example, for the bx2-2x8 profile you might have:
+For example, for the bx2-2x8 profile you might have the following allocations.

-* Volumes: 1,000 Mbps,
+* Volumes: 1,000 Mbps.
 * Network: 3,000 Mbps.

 To ensure reasonable boot times, a minimum of 393 Mbps is allocated to the primary boot volume.
 In the example, the instance's total volume bandwidth is 1,000 Mbps.
 The remaining 607 Mbps is allocated to the secondary volumes that you attach, up to the maximum bandwidth of the volume.
 For example, if you have only one data volume with 500 Mbps, you can expect to get that level of performance.